8 min read

 Head of Military Initiatives, Apprenticeships, and Emerging Talent at AWS

-Programs span the globe, too, with apprentices starting in July and September 2022 in the U.K. and Ireland.
+Programs span the globe, too—apprentices started in July and September 2022 in the U.K. and Ireland.
 Liza Robinson, who leads Emerging Talent Programs for AWS in Europe, Middle East and Africa, said AWS is also sponsoring software development engineer bursars in South Africa to support diverse hiring there.
 As a pilot program in 2022, the AWS UK Demand Generation team welcomed its first Military Development Program cohort with three ex-military participants joining AWS for 12 weeks to gain work experience.
-These veterans will be evaluated for a full-time role on the team at the end of their fellowships.
+Two of these veterans became full-time hires after the program, and the third joined another Amazon team as a full-time hire.

 Without a computer science or software engineering degree, or any professional technology experience, Brittany Wilkins is on her way toward a new career in cloud computing.